MUCodeAcademy/MidlandCode-C14/Resources/Resources.md

-To view this file as a Markdown file, hold down CTRL, Shift, and press V
+To view this markdown file a bit easier, click anywhere in the file, and hold down CTRL, Shift, and press V

 ## HTML/CSS Resources